Understanding What You See

 Then she rings,

-and I have got –
+and I’ve got –

 a telephone

-stuck on my ear,
+stuck to my ear,

 and she shows me